TomasBoda/agent-lang/thesis.md

 **Department**: Department of Distributed and Dependable Systems \
 **Supervisor**: Tomáš Petříček

-## TODO
-- add example program to introduction
-- add closing paragraph to introduction
-- add bullet points into introduction depicting the most important concepts that AgentLang provides

 ## Abstract
 In this thesis, we develop a new programming language (AgentLang) designed exclusively for modeling agent-based simulations.
 Agent-based modeling refers to a simulation technique that analyses the dynamics of a simulation using the decisions of autonomous entities called agents and is becoming more and more popular, since these models are easier to understand than more complex mathematical models.
 The language provides constructs for defining agents and their decision-making logic, while maintaining high level of syntax and semantic simplicity, making it simple to learn and use.
 The simulation operates in an incremental manner, allowing for evalutation and debugging of each step separately.
 Apart from the language itself, the project provides a web-based sandbox with a spreadsheet interface, through which it is possible to adjust agent parameters and values during runtime of the simulation.
 Although there are numerous agent-based tools available, this language together with the spreadsheet interface aims to provide a new approach for modeling agent-based simulations and makes agent-based modeling more accessible to people of all scientific and non-scientific fields.